Video: How to find a middle school

 One popular strategy is to include one or two top-notch schools in the six slots available (even if they're outside your area), while also listing acceptable local schools where your child has a higher chance of getting in.

-Be sure to carefully complete your application, (otherwise, it won't get processed) and don't miss the deadline — it was January 18, 2013 for the 2013-2014 school year.
-When you turn in your form, be sure to bring three documents verifying your Oakland address, and your child's birth certificate, and guardianship documentation (if necessary), and your child's immunizations record.
+Be sure to carefully complete your application, (otherwise, it won't get processed) and don't miss the deadline — usually in January for the following school year.
+When you turn in your form, be sure to bring three documents verifying your Oakland address, your child's birth certificate, guardianship documentation (if applicable), and your child's immunizations record.
 To avoid common mistakes, remember that:

 1) If used to verify your address, your utilities bill needs to be less than 45 days old.